What is Environmental Science?

 Nugent also noted that businesses can promote environmental sustainability by making it a part of their mission and business strategy.

-“Today, there are unlimited opportunities for businesses to promote environmental suitability through consumer and employee engagement, by developing innovative energy-efficient products from renewable resources and cultivating a culture of sustainable practices across the brand,” she said.
+“Today, there are unlimited opportunities for businesses to promote environmental sustainability through consumer and employee engagement, by developing innovative energy-efficient products from renewable resources and cultivating a culture of sustainable practices across the brand,” she said.

 And you can make an impact as an individual, too.